justinhj/justinhj.github.io/_posts/2019-06-10-monoids-for-production.md

 ### The End

-This has been a small sample of how Monoids can help simplify your code, and make easier to compose.
+This has been a small sample of how Monoids can help simplify your code, and make it more composable.
 Thank you for reading this post, please let me know via the links at the top if you have any questions or comments!

 For more reading on Monoids check the books below.
 I also highly recommend this conference talk by Markus Haulck that shows some nice composition tricks Monoids
 [When Everything Fits: The Beauty of Composition - Markus Hauck](https://youtu.be/sHV4qhbZHgo)